Rose-STL-Lab/HDR-IL/Model_Readme.txt

 B2ODEModel - Prediction models for dynamic model B3TrainODE - Data processing and training/evaluation for dynamics model

+#Run Instructions:
-To run the models, run the Main file in each model.
+To run the models, run the "Main.py" in each model.
+All of the other project files are accessed here.
 There are a few modifications that can be made within the code to select different options.

 1. In the A1 and B1 files, make sure the directory in the BaxterDataset constructor is pointing to the correct CSV file.